Lissy93/wapalyzer/src/drivers/puppeteer/README.md

 -D, --max-depth=...
 Don't analyse pages more than num levels deep -m, --max-urls=...
 Exit when num URLs have been analysed -w, --max-wait=...
-Wait no more than ms milliseconds for page resources to load -p, --password=...
-Password to be used for basic HTTP authentication (zombie only) -P, --pretty             Pretty-print JSON output --proxy=...
-Proxy URL, e.g. 'http://user:pass@proxy:8080' (zombie only) -r, --recursive          Follow links on pages (crawler) -a, --user-agent=...
+Wait no more than ms milliseconds for page resources to load -P, --pretty             Pretty-print JSON output
+-r, --recursive          Follow links on pages (crawler) -a, --user-agent=...
 Set the user agent string
--u, --username=...
-Username to be used for basic HTTP authentication (zombie only)
 ```